 All children at King Edward’s have, as a matter of principle, equal access to the school’s curriculum, notwithstanding any disability or identified learning difficulties.
 For details of our policy, and how it relates to special arrangements in examinations, please see the School’s Curriculum Support policy.
-For full details of what we do, see the Guide to Curriculum Support.
-A summary account is provided below.
+A summary is provided below.

 We take into account formally recognised learning difficulties in how we teach and assess.
 We aim to recognise pupils who need support so that they can derive maximum benefit from the curriculum.